devopera/puppet-dorepos/README.md

 Changelog
 ---------

+2013-10-16

+  * getrepo doesn't automatically force submodules on to their master branch, but installapp would if its $repo were not overridden

 2013-10-04

   * stopped forcing permissions by default on checked out shell scripts to +x, because git stores exec permissions in the repo